Expected value of sample information calculations for risk prediction model development: Abstract

 \section{Abstract}

-{Uncertainty around predictions from a model due to the finite size of the development sample has traditionally been approached using classical inferential techniques.
-The finite size of the sample will result in the discrepancy between the final model and the correct model that maps covariates to predicted risks.
-From a decision-theoretic perspective, this discrepancy might affect the subsequent treatment decisions, and thus is associated with utility loss.
-From this perspective, procuring more development data is associated in expected gain in the utility of using the model.
-In this work, we define the Expected Value of Sample Information (EVSI) as the expected gain in clinical utility, defined in net benefit (NB) terms in net true positive units, by procuring a further development sample of a given size.
-We propose a bootstrap-based algorithm for EVSI computations, and show its feasibility and face validity in a case study.
-Decision-theoretic metrics can complement classical inferential methods when designing studies that are aimed at developing risk prediction models.} {predictive analytics; precision medicine; decision theory; value of information; bayesian statistics}
+{Risk prediction models are often advertised as deterministic functions that map covariates to predicted risks.
+However, they are typically trained using finite samples, and as such, their predictions are inherently uncertain.
+This uncertainty has been addressed in terms of uncertainty around metrics of model performance (e.g., confidence intervals around c-statistic), as well as uncertainty or instability of predictions.
+Correspondingly, sample size calculations for model development studies target the precision of estimates of summary statistics and the stability of predictions.
+However, when evaluating the clinical utility of a model (as in Net Benefit (NB) calculations in decision curve analysis), statistical inference is less relevant.
+From a decision-theoretic perspective, the finite size of the sample results in utility loss due to the discrepancy between the fitted model and the correct model.
+From this perspective, procuring more development data is associated with an expected gain in the utility of using the model.
+In this work, we define the Expected Value of Sample Information (EVSI) as the expected gain in clinical utility, defined in NB terms, by procuring an additional development sample of a given size.
+We propose a bootstrap-based algorithm for EVSI computations and demonstrate its feasibility and face validity in a case study.
+We conclude that decision-theoretic metrics can complement classical inferential methods when designing studies aimed at developing risk prediction models.} {predictive analytics; precision medicine; decision theory; value of information; bayesian statistics}